Jesus Is King (film): Critical response

 Jesus Is King was met with lukewarm reviews from critics.
-On the review aggregator website Rotten Tomatoes, 83% of six critics gave the film a positive review.
+On the review aggregator website Rotten Tomatoes, 83% of six critics gave the film a positive review, with an average rating of 5.6/10.
 At Metacritic, it received an average score of 61, based on four reviews.

 Writing for TheWrap, Todd Gilchrist viewed the film as "largely and predictably" appealing almost entirely to West's fanbase, asserting the performances are "more staged" and "abbreviated" than the Sunday Service Choir's concerts.
 He also noted West's musical and spiritual growth while praising the focus on the music.
-David Ehlrich from IndieWire graded the film a B-, praising the lack of appearances from West in favor of the Sunday Service Choir, its spiritual immersion, and the diverse production design.
+David Ehlrich from IndieWire graded the film a B−, praising the lack of appearances from West in favor of the Sunday Service Choir, its spiritual immersion, and the diverse production design.
 He and Gilchrist lamented its short runtime, even though it is his first work for a long time that could have been evocative.
 Ehlrich noted Jesus Is King's contradictoriness due to being equally "reverent and narcissistic, humble and grandiose", calling it "both a tribute to the Lord and a testament to West's unparalleled ability to get in his own damn way".
 Luke Morgan Britton of NME gave the film three stars out of five, seeing that West's "sublime but flawed visual journey stops short of enlightenment", declaring it truly represents him with its themes of "a search for the sublime, the striving for a better future, the awe-inspiring power of nature," with "a stripped-back, minimalist approach".
 He complimented the music, cinematography, Sunday Service Choir's presence, and advantageous lack of appearances from West, though noted that the film did not reach its full potential.

 The Atlantic's Spencer Kornhaber complimented how the film's religious ethos is established early and the group's performances, while feeling impressed by the minimalism and the mixture of "ancient spiritual signifiers" with the unique tones and shapes of West's Adidas Yeezy clothing line.
 He commented that West does not explain his conversion to Christianity and saw it merely as aesthetic atmosphere, saying his attempt to spread his faith is "oddly cold" and also calling the film bland.
 In a mixed review for Vulture, Alison Willmore saw its sole audience as West's hardcore fans, noting how the experimental film "feels too ethereal to bear up under much solo scrutiny" and pales in comparison to Runaway due to the lack of a clear narrative or concept.
 She assured the authorship of Jesus Is King is entirely West's through "a mix of ecstatic spirituality and artistic wankery", seeing it as resembling "a frustrated attempt at conveying a concentrated version of its born-again creator's experiences" that culminates in West focusing on himself.
 Willmore went on to praise the location, with Britton calling it aligned with West's spiritualism", and make lukewarm comments about the Sunday Service Choir's contributions.